 Stream Analytics supports a simple, declarative query model that describes transformations.
 To learn more about the language, see the Azure Stream Analytics Query Language Reference.
-This tutorial helps you author and test several queries over Twitter data.
+This how-to guide helps you author and test several queries over Twitter data.

-To compare the number of mentions among topics, we use a Tumbling Window to get the count of mentions by topic every five seconds.
+To compare the number of mentions among topics, you can use a Tumbling window to get the count of mentions by topic every five seconds.

-Change the query in the code editor to the following, and then select Save:
+Change the query in the code editor to the following and select Test query:

 Create an output sink

-Now that we have defined an event stream, an event hub input to ingest events, and a query to perform a transformation over the stream, the last step is to define an output sink for the job.
+You have now defined an event stream, an event hub input to ingest events, and a query to perform a transformation over the stream.
+The last step is to define an output sink for the job.

-We write the aggregated tweet events from our job query to Azure Blob storage.
-You can also push your results to Azure SQL Database, Azure Table storage, or Event Hubs, depending on your specific application needs.
+In this how-to guide, you write the aggregated tweet events from the job query to Azure Blob storage.
+You can also push your results to Azure SQL Database, Azure Table storage, Event Hubs, or Power BI, depending on your application needs.